jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 These are the same steps that you performed with the command line.
-To see that your app was updated again, go to the Build & Deploy page, wait until it shows that the application was deployed again, and then click the URL link next to the value in the **Deploy to** field.
+To see that your app was updated again, go to the BUILD & DEPLOY page, wait until it shows that the application was deployed again, and then click the URL link next to the value in the **Deploy to** field.

 When you click the URL you see your updated running application.